 Literacy and Language Schemes at St George's

-- Engaging children and developing their vocabulary using drama and discussion.
+- Engage children, developing their vocabulary using drama and discussion.

 At St George's, children also have access to a wide range of reading books in levelled stages, which have been grouped according to reading age to enable pupils to progress at their own pace through the levels until they become 'free readers'.
 Books in each reading level include fiction and non-fiction texts.
 Each reading level is made up from different books incorporating a wide range of publishers, such as Oxford Reading Tree amongst several others, to ensure a wide variety of texts and genres are available.